 The floral scent of Jasmine has serious mood boosting perks.

-A 2010 study found that jasmine create a sense of alertness, and also serves as a way to ease and lower the instances of depressive thought patterns.
+A 2010 study10Stimulating effect of aromatherapy massage with jasmine oil found that jasmine created a sense of alertness, and also was able to ease and lower the instances of depressive thought patterns.

-Researchers found that the essential oil from jasmine aids in the relief of depression and leads to uplift and stabilized mood.
+Researchers found that the essential oil from jasmine helped relieve depression and also boosted and stabilized mood.
 A powerful punch from this tiny flower.

 12. Apples – To Ease Stress Related Migraines

-They say, “an apple a day keeps the doctor away” and that may be very true when it comes to stress related headache.
-Research suggests that the aroma of apple actually helps ease migraine.
+They say, “an apple a day keeps the doctor away” and that may be very true when it comes to stress related headaches.
+Research suggests that the aroma of apple helps ease migraine.

-One study shows that for those who found the scent of apple appealing had noticeable reduction of stress related symptoms as well as far shortened migraine episodes.
+One study found that those who liked the scent of apple had reduced stress related symptoms as well as far shortened migraine episodes.

-Previous studies also found the aroma of green apple helped to control feelings of anxiety and lowered stress.
+Previous studies also found the aroma of green apple helps to control feelings of anxiety and lowered stress.
+You can get excellent essential oil from R V Essential.

-Most people know chamomile tea, but may not have tried it in aromatherapy to help reduce anxiety.
-This is another of our mood boosting anxiety tips.
+Most people know chamomile tea, but may not know the oil is used in aromatherapy to help reduce anxiety.
+Roman Chamomile essential oil is one of our top mood boosting oils.

 14. Sweet Marjoram – To Ease PMS

-Sweet marjoram is noted by some as helping during the menstrual cycle by reducing cramps, improving circulation and elevating mood.
+Sweet Marjoram helps during the menstrual cycle by reducing cramps, improving circulation and elevating mood.

-It enables the user to enter a deep state of relaxation of both the mind and body and helps battle insomnia so you get a deeper night’s sleep.
+It enables you to enter a deep state of relaxation of both the mind and body and helps battle insomnia so you get a deeper night’s sleep.

-Many use sweet marjoram in combination with other oils such as lavender, bergamot, and chamomile for an even more powerful effect.
+Many use sweet marjoram essential oil with other oils such as lavender, bergamot, chamomile and ylang ylang essential oil for an even more powerful effect.

-Ylang Ylang is a tropical flowering plant with the essential oil being extracted from the petals of its star shaped flowers.
+Ylang Ylang is a tropical flowering plant and has a sweet fragrance, with the essential oil being extracted from the petals of its star shaped flowers.

 It has been shown to help with anxiety and feelings of stress, and is a great choice for those who find the aroma of Jasmine to be overpowering.

-Make sure that if choosing Ylang Ylang you check that you are getting a therapeutic pure brand.
-There are many that are imitation due to the difficulty in obtaining large quantities.
+Make sure that if choosing Ylang Ylang you get a pure therapeutic brand.
+There are many synthetics due to the difficulty in obtaining large quantities of the flower.

-It is often used as a combination therapy by mixing it with bergamot oil.
+It is often used as a combination therapy by mixing it with the citrus essential oil bergamot, rose essential oil or sweet orange essential oil.